MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 For more information on the enrollment options supported by Microsoft Intune, see [Enrollment Options](/mem/intune/enrollment/android-enroll).

-**Currently, Personally owned devices with work profile and Corporate-owned fully managed user device enrollments are supported for deployment.**
+**Currently, personally owned devices using a work profile and corporate-owned, fully managed user device enrollments are supported for deployment.**

 ## Add Microsoft Defender for Endpoint on Android as a Managed Google Play app